-BHA will make direct the utility reimbursements to Pacific Gas and Electric (PG&E) on behalf of the family.
+BHA reserves the option either to make the utility reimbursements directly to the family, or to Pacific Gas and Electric (PG&E) on behalf of the family.
 The family must establish and maintain service in the name of the head of household or spouse/partner.